 The Essential Guide to SEO Meta Tags

 SEO meta tags give enhanced detail on your web page and helps the search engines understand your content.
-These little tags have gotten a “bad rap” because of their misuse.
-People tried to manipulate the search engine algorithms by keyword stuffing their tags.
-As a result, Google changed the algorithm and how they value meta tags.
+These little tags have gotten a “bad rap” and often misunderstood because of their misuse.

 In this guide we’ll show you how meta tags can be the secret sauce for your search engine optimization.
-We’ll cover how meta tags have evolved, the ones essential for SEO and those you should avoid.
+We’ll cover how meta tags have evolved, the ones important for SEO and those you should avoid completely.

 What is a Meta Tag?

 Meta tags are small bits of HTML code that helps describe your web page content to Google and other search engines.
 The word “meta” is short for metadata.
-It’s supplemental data about your web page such as page title, description and content type.
-The search engine will use this meta tag data in its Search Engine Results Pages (SERPs) shown to search users.
+It’s supplemental data about your web page such as the page title, description and content type.
+Search engines will use meta tag data in their Search Engine Results Pages (SERPs) shown to search users.